Nayirah testimony: Incubator allegations

+George H. W. Bush remarks

+On September 29, in a meeting between the Emir of Kuwait Sheik Jabbar al Ahmed al Sabah and President George H. W. Bush, the exiled emir told the president that Iraqis were "going into hospitals, taking babies out of incubators and people off life-support machines to send the equipment back to Iraq."
+In his remarks following the discussion, Bush stated:

+"Iraqi aggression has ransacked and pillaged a once peaceful and secure country, its population assaulted, incarcerated, intimidated, and even murdered" and that "Iraq's leaders are trying to wipe an internationally recognized sovereign state, a member of the Arab League and the United Nations, off the face of the map."

-On October 9, at a Presidential news conference, Bush stated:
+On October 9, during a Presidential news conference, Bush stated:

-I thought General Scowcroft [Assistant to the President for National Security Affairs] put it very well after the Amir left here.
+"I thought General Scowcroft [Assistant to the President for National Security Affairs] put it very well after the Amir left here.
 And I am very much concerned, not just about the physical dismantling but of the brutality that has now been written on by Amnesty International confirming some of the tales told us by the Amir of brutality.
 It's just unbelievable, some of the things at least he reflected.
 I mean, people on a dialysis machine cut off, the machine sent to Baghdad; babies in incubators heaved out of the incubators and the incubators themselves sent to Baghdad.
 Now, I don't know how many of these tales can be authenticated, but I do know that when the Amir was here he was speaking from the heart.
 And after that came Amnesty International, who were debriefing many of the people at the border.
-And it's sickening.
+And it's sickening."